-11 Galleria is a 105,608 square foot grocery-anchored retail centre located at 950 Criswell Drive, Greenville, North Carolina.
+11 Galleria is a 55,608 square foot grocery-anchored retail centre located at 950 Criswell Drive, Greenville, North Carolina.
 Situated on 22.78 acres of land, the centre is located off the main retail corridor that runs northeast from the subject to downtown.
-11 Galleria is 85% occupied and is anchored by The Fresh Market.
+11 Galleria is 75.6% occupied and is anchored by The Fresh Market with other notable tenants including Pet Supplies Plus and Sola Salons.